faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## Chromium browser

 {% shell_term $ %}
-sudo dnf install chromium
+sudo dnf in chromium
-sudo dnf install chromium-libs-media-freeworld
+sudo dnf in chromium-libs-media-freeworld
 {% endshell_term %}

 If Chromium can't play video, replace chromium with chromium-freeworld by RPMFusion.